 1. Withdrawing From Family and Friends

 When a young person desires independence, the family must somehow deal with that request.
-If parents are unwilling or unable to adapt to these expectations, the family will probably experience increased levels of stress and even more distancing.
-To deal with the developmental changes that are occurring in the life of an adolescent, balanced families will allow for autonomy, whereas extreme families will resist change.
+If parents are unwilling or unable to adapt to these expectations, the family will probably experience increased stress levels and even more distancing.
+To deal with the developmental changes occurring in an adolescent’s life, balanced families will allow for autonomy, whereas extreme families will resist change.

 For many reasons, teens that are struggling will distance themselves from their best support.
 Often guilt and shame push them into isolation and secrecy.
 They know what they are involved in is unacceptable to the beliefs and practices of the family, so they distance themselves, avoiding the need to explain or defend the disparity between actual behavior and expectations.

-To combat this slide away from the family, parents need to find ways to build cohesion through improved communication and activities that connect members of the family.
+To combat this slide away from the family, parents need to find ways to build cohesion through improved communication and activities that connect family members.
 Positive communication skills include sending clear and congruent messages, showing empathy, using supportive statements, and practicing effective problem-solving skills.
 Parents that build structure, routine, and positive communication skills into their families are more able to adapt and flex under the pressure of a distant teen.

-Should a parent not be able to turn this around, they may want to consider looking into a program that will help facilitate the needed changes both with the teenager and relationships among the family.
+Should a parent not turn this around, they may want to consider looking into a program that will help facilitate the needed changes both with the teenager and relationships among the family.

 2. Spending More and More Time with New Friends Who Participate in Questionable Behavior